Theater Camp: Development and casting

 Molly Gordon and Nick Lieberman (top row) co-directed the film and also co-wrote the screenplay with actors Ben Platt (top right) and Noah Galvin (bottom left) and co-produced it with Will Ferrell and Jessica Elbaum.

 In June 2022, it was reported that Molly Gordon and Nick Lieberman would direct the film from a screenplay they wrote alongside Ben Platt and Noah Galvin.
 Gordon, Platt, Galvin, Jimmy Tatro, Patti Harrison, Ayo Edebiri, Amy Sedaris, Caroline Aaron, Nathan Lee Graham, Owen Thiele, Alan Kim, Luke Islam, Jack Sobolewski, Kyndra Sanchez, Quinn Titcomb, Madisen Lora, Bailee Bonick, Donovan Colan, Vivienne Sachs, and Alexander Bello were set to star, and Will Ferrell would serve as a producer under his Gloria Sanchez Productions banner.
 The film's soundtrack was released by Interscope Records.

 Platt said that due to the film's budget, only a few real Broadway songs could be used; as a result, the filmmakers wrote snippets of "musical theatre songs that don't exist" for the scene in which the campers audition.

 Filming

-Principal photography began in June 6, 2022, at the former URJ Kutz Camp in Warwick, New York, and wrapped on June 30, 2022.
+Principal photography began on June 6, 2022, at the former URJ Kutz Camp in Warwick, New York, and wrapped on June 30, 2022.
 According to Tatro, most of the dialogue was improvised.